Published in 2018 in Southern Economic Journal, Volume 85, Issue 2.

-ABSTRACT: There is a rich theoretical literature in economics which models habit-forming behaviours, of which addiction is the exemplar, but there is a paucity of experimental economic studies eliciting and comparing the preferences that economic theory suggests may differ between addicts and non-addicts.
-We evaluate an incentive-compatible risk… more »
+ABSTRACT: There is a rich theoretical literature in economics which models habit-forming behaviors, of which addiction is the exemplar, but there is a paucity of experimental economic studies eliciting and comparing the preferences that economic theory suggests may differ between… more »

 Published in 2011 in Southern Economic Journal, Volume 78, Issue 1.